confluentinc/migration-workshops/hosted-kafka-to-enterprise-migration/PART-3/README.md

    You may notice that topic information is currently limited for this privately-networked Enterprise Cluster.
 If you want to view more topic-specific details, you can create the reverse proxy in the next section for a more granular view.

 ### [Optional] View messages in Confluent Cloud Topics UI
-To be able to view the messages in the Topics UI.
-You will need to access the Topics UI on the Confluent Cloud cluster from the Windows bastion host.
-Execture the following steps from your laptop not the bastion host
+Because the Enterprise cluster is private, to view messages in the Topics UI you need to access the Topics UI via a Windows bastion host.
+Please perform the following steps from your laptop — **not directly on the bastion host**.

-1. Get Bastion host details: Run the following command"
+1. Get the Windows bastion host details: Run the following command"

    ```
    terraform output windows_bastion_ip